CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct both paired certificates with a single certificate.
+This method does not require any changes to the certification path algorithm as described in {{!RFC5280}}.
+Additionally, this method does not violate the constraints of serial number uniqueness for certificates issued by a single certification authority.

-Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Paired Certificates using a single PKCS #10 Certification Signing Request.
+In addition to the certificate extension, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Paired Certificates using a single PKCS #10 Certification Signing Request.